Close-up of an itchy rash on neck showing redness, bumps, and irritation. Medical reference image for causes, symptoms, and treatment.

 Can You Prevent Neck Rashes?

-While not every itchy rash on neck can be avoided, many flare-ups are preventable with the right lifestyle habits and skin care practices.
+Although it is impossible to prevent every itchy rash on the neck, many flare-ups can be avoided with the correct skin care and lifestyle choices.
 Prevention is especially important for people with sensitive skin, eczema, or recurring allergic reactions.

 1. Maintain Good Hygiene